Good writers avoid common collocations and tired clichés, like Tom Waits

 My favourite author, Douglas Adam, also used irregular and unpredictable collocations, such as, “the ships hung in the sky in much the same way that bricks don’t.”

-Without going into a long list of memorable quotes, these two are enough to make the point that writers often reach for the common, all too often used and unsurprising collocations, which worse, can be tired cliches.
+Without going into a long list of memorable quotes, these two are enough to make the point that writers often reach for the common, all too often used, and unsurprising collocations, which worse, can also be tired clichés.

-The art of great writing is to give a reader a little blow to predictability
+The art of great writing is to give a reader a little blow of unpredictability

 The ship was so